 Qualifications

-• Further specialized experience and field knowledge especially as it relates to nonprofit (Jewish) summer camps will be viewed favorably, in any of the following areas: enrollment, financial management/literacy, day camping, alumni engagement, human resources management, DEI work as it relates to strategy, capital project planning, culture change, and more.
+- Further specialized experience and knowledge especially as it relates to nonprofit (Jewish) summer camps will be viewed favorably, in any of the following areas: enrollment, financial analysis and management, data-informed decision-making, facilities planning, and alumni engagement to support strategy development, capital project planning, organizational/culture change processes, and more.

 Responsibilities and Duties

-2. Consulting (~30%).
+- Consulting (~30%).
 Provide JCamp 180 affiliated camp clients with time-limited contracted consulting services in areas of specialization and expertise.
-Consulting services typically offered by JCamp 180 include, but are not limited to strategic planning, board development and other governance issues, fundraising, as well as other limited specialized topics.
+Consulting services typically offered by JCamp 180 include, but are not limited to board development and other governance issues, fundraising strategy, financial sustainability, as well as other specialized topics.
 Consulting is offered to our clients free of charge as part of their affiliation with JCamp 180.

-3. Advanced Training and Learning and Special Projects (~30%).
-Working collaboratively with other members of the JCamp 180 team, design, plan, and implement advanced training and learning opportunities for clients which may include the JCamp 180 Camp Conference, a new or existing professional development program, JCamp 180 grants programs, on-boarding new cohorts of camps, or and other assignments as needed.
+- Advanced Training and Learning and Special Projects (~30%).
+Working collaboratively with other members of the JCamp 180 team, design, plan, and implement advanced training and learning opportunities for clients which may include the JCamp 180 Camp Conference, a new or existing professional development program, online learning/webinars on emerging issues, JCamp 180 matching grants program, on-boarding new cohorts of camps, and/or other assignments as needed.

 Requirements

-• Demonstrated experience providing training, consulting services and product deliverables to clients, preferably to nonprofit professionals and board leaders.
+- Demonstrated content expertise and experience providing training, consulting services, coaching and product deliverables to clients, preferably to nonprofit professionals and board leaders.

-• Proficient with Microsoft Suite as well as facility or advanced skills with current technologies that enable tracking, communication, data management and project management (Salesforce, Zoom, Slack, Wrike, Tableau, AirTable, etc. or equivalent.)
+- Proficient with Microsoft Suite as well as facility with current technologies that enable tracking, communication, data management and project management (Salesforce, Zoom, Slack, Wrike, Tableau, AirTable, etc. or equivalent.)

 Location